 \section{Introduction}

-\IEEEPARstart{S}{tate} estimation problems are widely studied in tracking, navigation, and control community \cite{dubey2023tracking,chen2024kalman,gao2019two}.
+\IEEEPARstart{S}{tate} estimation problems are widely studied in the tracking, navigation, and control community \cite{dubey2023tracking,chen2024kalman,gao2019two,wang2023robust}.
 Estimators routinely accompany point estimations with self-assessed uncertainty.
 For example, Kalman filters (KF) provide covariance matrices, while methods like particle filters produce full predictive distributions.
-These self-assessments are informative but rest on modeling assumptions that may be violated in practice, such as noise-model mismatch (NMM) (e.g., pessimism or optimism) and system-model misspecification (SMM) \cite{gao2019two,li2016maneuvering}.
-This raises a practical question: can the self-assessment be trusted, to what degree, and in which direction of non-credibility (optimism vs.~pessimism)?
+These self-assessments are informative but rest on modeling assumptions that may be violated in practice \cite{haggag2022credible,dunik2015random, xia2021fine}.
+For example, Chauchat et al. \cite{chauchat2021robust} highlighted that the optimality of Kalman filters relies on perfect system modeling, which rarely holds in real-world scenarios.
+Similarly, Ge et al. \cite{ge2016performance} analyzed the performance degradation of Kalman filters when noise covariances are mismatched.
+Fortunati et al. \cite{fortunati2017performance} discussed the fundamental performance bounds of parameter estimation under misspecified models, highlighting the impact of modeling violations such as noise-model mismatch (NMM) (e.g., pessimism or optimism) and system-model misspecification (SMM) \cite{gao2019two,li2016maneuvering}.
+This raises a practical question: can the self-assessment be trusted, to what degree, and in which direction of noncredibility (optimism vs.~pessimism)?
 Following \cite{li2011evaluation}, we refer to this as the credibility problem.